Seahawks notes: Offensive tackle depth takes a hit, kickers get a break

-RENTON — As the Seahawks finished their eighth practice of training camp Saturday at the VMAC in Renton, three of the top four offensive tackles on the depth chart were not available.
+RENTON — As the Seahawks finished their eighth practice of training camp Saturday at the VMAC, three of the top four offensive tackles on the depth chart were not available.

 In fact, by the end of practice Seattle had just three offensive tackles left — starting right tackle Brandon Shell and rookies Stone Forsythe and Greg Eiland.